 The question is how do you do that?

-If you’re doing SEO, do what I consider to be the best proven formula for SEO: This article explains that.
+If you’re doing SEO, do what I consider to be the best proven formula for SEO: This article on SEO explains that.
 As long as you follow the outline there, your blog posts are going to have great engagement and be considered awesome landing pages.

-Improving your squeeze (opt-in) funnel:
+2) Improving your squeeze (opt-in) landing pages:

 If you already have a great blog, you can experiment with monetizing it by gathering leads.
 In this sub topic, we’re going to shift to lead generation, specifically how to make to make a great squeeze site to make this happen.